Judah and Tamar

 We know nothing of Tamar (which means to be erect, to stand straight, a palm tree) but her name and the fact that Judah specifically chose her suggests that in the pagan environment, she was a woman of principle and strength.

-We see by the fact that Er is a wicked man that the mother's pagan influence seemed to rub off on him.
+We see, by the fact that Er was a wicked man, that the mother's pagan influence seemed to have an effect on him.
 The messianic line was to come through Judah and so God destroyed Er before he could be part of that genealogy (the fact that He did not destroy Tamar speaks on her behalf).

 Judah then presses on to Onan, the brother, the responsibility to carry on his elder brother's lineage by marrying his widow.
 This was called levirate regulation (from a Latin word levir meaning brother-in-law).
 This was an ancient custom used to protect land and property rights within families.
 If a brother died without children, the nearest relative would marry the widow and the first male child would belong, as far as succession rights were concerned, to the dead relative and carry his name.
 Other children would legally belong to the new father.